Florina pepper: Cultivation

-High productivity and adaptation of the plant can be achieved in efficient draining soils, full sunny locations and low winds for the protection of its branch and root sensitivity.
-The most convenient temperatures for its growth are between 20° to 26° Celsius during the mid day and 14° to 16° Celsius during the night.
-Their harvest takes up to 18 weeks, ripening to maturity after mid-August.
-A good quality, red pepper of Florina should be bright in color, thick, firm and sweet flavored.
-Its consumption should be avoided with the appearance of dullness, cracks or deterioration, which are factors of the vegetables reduction in quality.
+High productivity and adaptation of the plant can be achieved in efficiently draining soils, full sunny locations, and low winds to protect its branches and roots from sensitivity.
+The most convenient temperatures for its growth are 20 to 26 °C during the mid-day and 14 to 16 °C during the night.
+The harvest typically spans up to 18 weeks, with peppers ripening to maturity after mid-August.
+A good-quality red pepper from Florina should exhibit a bright color, thickness, firmness, and a sweet flavor.
+Consumption should be avoided if the pepper appears dull, cracked, or deteriorated, as these are indicators of reduced vegetables quality.